Generated White Mountains river valley scene representing the Pemigewasset River, not an exact location photo

 Woodstock and Lincoln area

-Use town access, road pullouts, and posted rules; the river changes quickly around bridges and ledge.
+Use town access, road pullouts, and posted rules.
+The river changes quickly around bridges and ledge.

-White Mountain National Forest corridor
+White Mountain National Forest area

 Check recreation-site hours, fees, parking, and facilities before relying on a specific access.